Free Family Events in Orlando: January & February 2026

 A few highlights:

-The First-Ever Florida Children’s Book Festival – a celebration of reading, storytelling, and imagination with authors, performances, and interactive activities for kids
+The First-Ever Florida Children’s Book Festival – a celebration of reading, storytelling, and imagination with authors, performances, and interactive activities for kids.

-3D Printing & Modeling for Kids – hands-on STEM programs using TinkerCAD
+3D Printing & Modeling for Kids – hands-on STEM programs using TinkerCAD.

 These events support curiosity, creativity, and connection beyond the classroom.